kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 #### Using custom Gang Scheduling implementation

 As a data scientist running a distributed training job, I submit a batch of Pods that must be scheduled together (a "gang").
-The custom gang scheduling logic, using a `PreEnqueue` plugin, blocks all these Pods from entering the queue until there are enough resources for all of them to pass the scheduling.
+The gang scheduling logic, using a `PreEnqueue` plugin, blocks pods from entering the queue until there are `minCount` Pods from the gang waiting to be scheduled.
 Currently, all the Pods would just be displayed as `Pending`.
 With this feature, each Pod's status would be updated with some message indicating it is waiting on other members of the gang, providing clear insight into the job's state.